 - Don’t use glue sticks: I find the glue sticks on the market aren’t strong enough to keep pictures attached for the long haul.
 Use spray mount and keep a small stack of old newspapers to use so you don’t get it on your desk or table.

 Here are some things you should do:

-- Try different style of Creativity Books: Right now I’m using mostly sketch books without lines in them.
+- Try different styles of Creativity Books: Right now I’m using mostly sketchbooks without lines in them.
 But I’ve also used ones with lines on them, too.
 Figure out what’s best for you.
 Also, experiment with different sizes.

-- Use different types of pens: I like Pilot V5 pens because they have a nice sized tips on them and I like how the ink flows.
-But I will also use red ballpoint pens or even pencil.
+- Use different types of pens: I like Pilot V5 pens because they have nice sized tips and I like how the ink flows.
+But I will also use red ballpoint pens or pencils.
 Find out what you like to use.
-I’ve even use watercolor paints in my books.
+I’ve even used watercolor paints in my books.

-- Don’t be limited by my suggestions: I had my article articles edited by someone on Fiverr. clothes She sees clothes on people that she’d like to create herself.
-I sketches out the lines of the clothes, and then starts out the formulas for fit, including seam allowances, sewing techniques (darts, pleats) etc. This is something I wouldn’t have thought of.
+- Don’t be limited by my suggestions: I had my article articles edited by someone on Fiverr.
+She sees clothes on people that she’d like to create herself.
+She sketches out the lines of the clothes and then starts out the formulas for fit, including seam allowances, sewing techniques (darts, pleats) etc. This is something I wouldn’t have thought of.